Cabling and Bracing

 Tree Cabling and Bracing Edmonton

-If you have a tree that poses a safety risk, contact Arbor Man Tree Care in Edmonton to see if tree cabling and bracing might be an option to stabilize your tree, which would potentially prevent full removal.
+If you have a tree that poses a safety risk, contact Arbor Man Tree Care in Edmonton.
+We will help to see if tree cabling and bracing are an option to stabilize your tree, which could prevent complete removal.
 Cabling and bracing are the processes of adding hardware such as cables, rods, and bolts.
-Trees tend to grow in such a manner that their physical structure can no longer support their weight—a common phenomenon in mature multi-trunked and trees with open canopies.
-Cabling and bracing are two techniques to provide supplemental support to trees that present a risk.
+Trees sometimes grow so that their physical structure can no longer support their weight—a common phenomenon in mature multi-trunked trees with open canopies.
+Cabling and bracing are two techniques to provide supplemental support to trees with risk.
 Although tree support techniques cannot make a tree 100% safe, they can reduce the risks.

 Static: This holds trees rigid and restricts their movement to reduce potential failure.

-Dynamic: This system allows a tree’s free movement, encouraging the tree to compensate for its structural weakness naturally by growing reaction wood.
+Dynamic: This system allows a tree’s free movement, encouraging it to compensate for its structural weakness by growing reaction wood naturally.

 Tree support systems provide extra support to limbs, individual branches, and possibly an entire tree.
 These systems reduce the movement of the tree and limbs during high winds and storms.
-These are used in trees that have double leaders or split limbs.
-These are also used in certain situations where the trunk is damaged and split.
-An ISA Certified Arborist should perform a risk evaluation before the installation of any support system.
+These get used in trees with double leaders, split limbs, and when the trunk is damaged and split.
+An ISA Certified Arborist should perform a risk evaluation before installing any support system.
 If you believe your tree requires cabling and bracing support, contact Arbor Man Tree Care today!

 Hardware systems could be used independently or in combination.

-Invasive: The process where tree wood is implanted with the hardware system.
+Invasive: The process where tree wood gets implanted with the hardware system.

-Non-Invasive: The process of securely fastening hardware systems around a tree trunk or branches.
+Non-Invasive: Securely fastening hardware systems around a tree trunk or branches.